A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product: New results

-~ We start with relaxing the requirement in Theorem~\ref{theorem_1} that states that all arcs of $[X,Y]$ have distinct labels in the following manner: each largest set of arcs of $[X,Y]$ with the same label arc-induces a complete bipartite subgraph of $G$.
-Furthermore, we relax the requirement in Theorem~\ref{theorem_2} that all arcs of $[X_1,Y]$, $[Y,X_2]$ and $[X_1,X_2]$ have distinct labels in the following manner: firstly, each largest set of arcs of $[X_1,Y]$ with the same label arc-induces a complete bipartite subgraph of $G$, secondly, each largest set of arcs of $[Y,X_2]$ with the same label arc-induces a complete bipartite subgraph of $G$ and, thirdly, the labels of the arcs in $[X_1,X_2]$ do not have to be distinct.
+~ We start with relaxing the requirement in Theorem~\ref{theorem_1} that states that all arcs of $[X,Y]$ have distinct label pairs in the following manner: each largest set of arcs of $[X,Y]$ with the same label pair arc-induces a complete bipartite subgraph of $G$.
+Hence, $G\{[X,Y]\}$ is a clean bipartite subgraph of $G$.
+Furthermore, we relax the requirement in Theorem~\ref{theorem_2} that all arcs of $[X_1,Y]$, $[Y,X_2]$ and $[X_1,X_2]$ have distinct label pairs in the following manner: firstly, each largest set of arcs of $[X_1,Y]$ with the same label pair arc-induces a complete bipartite subgraph of $G$, secondly, each largest set of arcs of $[Y,X_2]$ with the same label pair arc-induces a complete bipartite subgraph of $G$ and, thirdly, the label pairs of the arcs in $[X_1,X_2]$ do not have to be distinct.
+Hence, $G\{[X_1,Y]\}$ is a clean bipartite subgraph of $G$ and $G\{[Y,X_2]\}$ is a clean bipartite subgraph of $G$.